The Welly. Rebooted.

 “MODERN UTILITY” was the guiding phrase throughout the design process, leading to the development of a new type of wellington for urban environments—something strong and water-resistant enough for a wet morning commute through the park, yet smart enough to be worn during a meeting.

-Initial sketches took shape quickly, with certain elements being specified, such as the inclusion of a new sole silhouette for a wellington, which traditionally featured a heel.
-A wedge-style rubber sole unit was envisioned to provide a modern look and a larger underfoot grip area.
+Initial sketches took shape quickly, specifying a new sole silhouette for a wellington which traditionally featured a heel.
+A wedge-style rubber sole unit provided a modern look and a larger underfoot grip area.

 Explorations began on the idea of a waterproof shoe section and a separate, potentially interchangeable waterproof fabric section for the ankle and above.
 This design offered versatility for the wearer and efficiency for the brand to create different combinations in a collection based on a single moulded element.